 34. Answer patients’ questions (FAQs) so that the information is readily available.

 There are probably some questions that patients ask fairly often.
 This is where Frequently Asked Questions (FAQs) come in handy.
 You can write up FAQs as part of your website content (#5), blog content (#28), or include them in your brochures or pamphlets (#16).
 Patients will appreciate the effort to answer their questions before they even have to ask them.

-Patients will have questions about their conditions or the procedures they need to have, and patient education gives you a resource to point them to.
+Patients will have questions about their conditions or the procedures they need to have, and patient education gives you a trustworthy resource to point them to.
 Patient education also helps to answer any questions a patient may think of after he or she has left your office.
 While patient education typically won’t help you rank in search engines (because the content is typically placed on multiple practices’ websites), there is a lot of value in having it for the convenience of your patients.

 Care packages could include brochures and takeaway items like pens, magnets, notepads, etc. You can give different types of care packages to different patients.
 New patients could get a package containing information about your practice and what they’ll need to know.
 You can also give care packages to patients who have just been diagnosed with a particular condition and provide information on how to manage that condition.

 Effort: It will take some effort to put together care packages, but if you’ve already had brochures (#16) small items like pens or notepads (#17) made, it’s easy to put those items in a care package.